 There are currently two scientifically researched methods to open blocked fallopian tubes: surgery and the Clear Passage Approach®.
 This page compares these two approaches for treating blocked fallopian tubes.

 Description of common procedures.
 Depending on the location of the blockage, your doctor may suggest that s/he attempt to open your blocked tube(s) surgically.
 Success rates vary by location of the blockage.
 Unfortunately, even when the surgery goes well, the body responds by laying down adhesions – which are a major reason that tubes get blocked in the first place.
+Click here to view a surgery to open blocked fallopian tubes.

 Proximal blockage: If the tube is blocked at the beginning (by the uterus), the doctor may be able to perform minimally invasive techniques such as a transcervical balloon tuboplasty.
 In this procedure, a tiny balloon catheter is inserted into the tube in order to open it.